habibcomsats/NVFlare/docs/examples/hello_tf2.rst

 We recommend you first finish either the :doc:`hello_pt` or the :doc:`hello_scatter_and_gather` exercise.

-Those guides go more in depth in explaining the federated learning aspect of `NVIDIA FLARE <https://pypi.org/project/nvflare/>`_.
+Those guides go more in depth in explaining the federated learning aspect of `[BLINDED] FLARE <https://pypi.org/project/flare/>`_.

-Here we assume you have already installed NVIDIA FLARE inside a python virtual environment and have already cloned the repo.
+Here we assume you have already installed [BLINDED] FLARE inside a python virtual environment and have already cloned the repo.

 Introduction
 -------------

-Through this exercise, you will integrate NVIDIA FLARE with the popular deep learning framework `TensorFlow 2 <https://www.tensorflow.org/>`_ and learn how to use NVIDIA FLARE to train a convolutional network with the MNIST dataset using the Scatter and Gather workflow.
+Through this exercise, you will integrate [BLINDED] FLARE with the popular deep learning framework `TensorFlow 2 <https://www.tensorflow.org/>`_ and learn how to use [BLINDED] FLARE to train a convolutional network with the MNIST dataset using the Scatter and Gather workflow.
 You will also be introduced to some new components and concepts, including filters, aggregators, and event handlers.